The Weighted $L^p$ Minkowski Problem: The case when p is zero

 and

 It can again be noticed that

 and

-Then, repeat the use of the implicit function theorem and the subsequent computations; note that one will have to use Corollary~\ref{cor:deriv_2} in place of Proposition~\ref{p:deriv}. \end{proof} We now prove our theorems for this section. \begin{proof}[Proof of Theorems~\ref{t:no_sym_p0} and \ref{t:first_sym_p0}] In light of Lemmas~\ref{l:op_solvep0} and Lemma~\ref{l:op_relate_p0}, it suffices to show a solution exists to \eqref{eq:max_log}.
+Then, repeat the use of the implicit function theorem and the subsequent computations; note that one will have to use Corollary~\ref{cor:deriv_2} in place of Proposition~\ref{p:deriv}. \end{proof} We now prove our theorems for this section. \begin{proof}[Proof of the $p=0$ case of Theorems~\ref{t:first_sym} and \ref{t:first_finite}] In light of Lemmas~\ref{l:op_solvep0} and \ref{l:op_relate_p0}, it suffices to show a solution exists to \eqref{eq:max_log}.
 Let $K_\ell$ be a maximizing sequence, that is